Nursing: Child Nursing (3 Years) [BNurs]

-BBB (normally including at least one science from the following subjects: Biology, Chemistry, Psychology, Health & Social Care, Applied Science) and GCSE requirement which must include English, Science and Maths at a minimum of Grade C or above with the overall GCSE profile being at least 5 GCSEs Grade B or above.
-We no longer accept equivalents to GCSE for English and Maths
+BBB (normally including at least one science from the following subjects: Biology, Chemistry, Psychology, Sociology, Health and Social Care, Applied Science) and GCSE requirement which must include English, Science and Maths at a minimum of Grade C or above with the overall GCSE profile being at least 5 GCSEs Grade B or above.
+We no longer accept equivalents to GCSE for English and Maths.

 - Typical International Baccalaureate offer

-31 points overall including at least one science or science related subject (Biology, Chemistry or Psychology) and GCSE requirement which must include English, Science and Maths at a minimum of Grade C or above with the overall GCSE profile being at least 5 GCSEs Grade B or above.
+31 points overall including at least one science or science related subject (Biology, Chemistry or Psychology) and GCSE requirement which must include English, Science and Maths at a minimum of Grade C or above with the overall GCSE profile being at least 5 GCSEs Grade B or above in different subjects.

 - How to apply